PJMantoss/mern_app/README.md

 # The Places App built with MERN

 ## App Description
 An app where users can share places (with images and location) with other users.
-It's all CRUD, has multiple data models and Authentication and Authorization is required.
+It's all CRUD, has multiple data models and Authentication & Authorization is required.

 ## Tools Used
 - MongoDB, Express, Reactjs, Node (MERN)